Donna Gregory, MBA, CTRS

 Whitney Byrd Wilson, BS, CTRS

-Whitney Byrd Wilson is a Recreational Therapist with the Rehabilitation Medicine Department at the NIH Clinical Center.
+Whitney Byrd Wilson is a recreational therapist at the NIH Clinical Center.
 She received her bachelor's degree in Recreational Therapy from Western Carolina University in North Carolina.
 Whitney has professional experience working with adults and children in acute and long-term behavioral health settings, including individuals with co-occurring disorders, substance use disorders, severe and persistent mental illness, and forensic psychiatric patients.
 Whitney serves as the primary therapist for inpatients of the National Institute on Alcohol Abuse and Alcoholism and provides individual treatment for adult medical patients from various institutes throughout the Clinical Center.
 She is passionate about client-centered, recovery-focused treatment.
 Her professional interests include program development, interdisciplinary treatment formulation and collaboration, and the use of experiential therapies for symptom management and emotional regulation.

 Lydia Weber, LMT